-When we begin the process of setting paper, first make a note of who are going to take this exam and what outcome do we need from this paper.
+When we begin the process of setting paper, first make a note of who is going to take this exam and what outcome do we need from this paper.
 Are we testing knowledge, are we testing memorization ability or are we trying to test logical reasoning skills.

 What type of questions do we want to set in the question paper,